kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 In addition to the liveness probe, this configuration includes a readiness probe.
 The kubelet will run the first readiness probe 15 seconds after the container starts.
 Similar to the liveness probe, this will attempt to connect to the `goproxy` container on port 8080.
-If the readiness probe fails, the container will be marked unready and will not receive traffic from any services.
+If the probe succeeds, the Pod will be marked as ready and will receive traffic from services.
+If the readiness probe fails, the pod will be marked unready and will not receive traffic from any services.

 To try the TCP liveness check, create a Pod: